HVAC News Roundup – October 2020

 Several States Further Solidify HFC Phase Down

 In the past month, several states, including Colorado, Massachusetts, Maryland, and Washington, have provided updates in regards to their HFC refrigerant regulations.
+These regulations are meant to decrease companies’ environmental footprint, so they have an impact on corporate sustainability initiatives.

 On September 30, 2020, the state of Colorado made its Greenhouse Gas Pollution Reduction Roadmap available as a draft for public review.